 Back in 2017, a bunch of video game industry people started a conversation about fund-raising for mental health charities.
 Like every project in the gaming industry, this grew and expanded (plus took forever), but in 2019 the charity Safe in Our World was born.
-Our mission is to foster positive mental health wellbeing and deliver support not only for players, but also developers.
+Our mission is to foster positive mental health wellbeing and deliver support not only for players but also developers, publishers, retailers and the other incredible folk and teams who make up the video games industry.
 Our goal is for the industry to come together and start a conversation that can change lives.
 We are committed to making a difference.
 It will take a year to get fully operational and get as much of the global industry as possible on board, but it will happen, and the fact you’re here reading this — not to mention the incredible people we have on board, listed below — is truly incredible.
 It’s our hope that this website will grow into a default destination for gamers and developers grappling with mental health issues to ask for help, access information, and read about real people in the gaming space who have had their own struggles — and how they have dealt with them.
 You’re never alone, and it’s ok to not be ok all the time!

 We have a team of the most amazing folks who are all helping out with the day-to-day duties of SafeInOurWorld.org.
 They’re the key to our ability to keep leveling up and improving our services and outreach, and volunteer time each week to help us reach more people.